Understanding different types of alopecia and how to treat them

-Dr. Eric Howell, board-certified dermatologist, talks about the many different types of alopecia and explains the different treatment options.
+Dr. Eric Howell, board-certified dermatologist, talks about the different types of alopecia and explains the different treatment options for men and women.

 Table of Content: